pootietang/farnsworth/README.md

 interactive mode exposes the jukebox's internal state and allows you to control it manually as desired.

+each hack in the listing is preceded by two properties:
+* **R**un count -- how many times this hack has been displayed so far
+* **O**dds -- likelihood of this hack being displayed next

 key | function
 ----|---------
 q | shutdown the farnsworth system